Connect to an External Keycloak Instance

 username: #the username of the Keycloak admin user for the "entando" realm

-password: #the password of this Keycloak admin user
+password: #the password of the Keycloak admin user

 kind: Secret